PierreOsteil/ScriptsForOsteilEtAl2024/README.md

 Written by Pierre Osteil. \
 Essential for Figure 1, 2 and S2

-## Bulk-RNAseq on on Definitive Endoderm differentiation at Day 1
+## Bulk-RNAseq on Definitive Endoderm differentiation at Day 1
 The scripts can be found in the following folder: 2_Bulk_RNAseq\
 Written by Nader Aryamanesh